testa19/rails_seven_playgroun/README.md

   - `build:js` - the original script `build` now is `build:js` so that its name reveals its purpose, to build only the JavaScript code.

+  - `eslint:check` - eslint will check for errors in the code

+  - `prettier:check` - prettier will run through the code and check for formatting errors

+  - `build:css` - but css processing here (postcss).
+Now it is just for CI to run correctly

-  - `build` - still need the build script because it is called automatically by the `jsbundling-rails` gem to build JavaScript after asset precompilation.
+  - `build` - still need the build script because it is called automatically by the `jsbundling-rails` gem to build JavaScript after asset pre-compilation.
+Call eslint and prettier here.

   - `failure:js` - that will remove the esbuild generated files if there is a TypeScript compilation error.

   - `dev` - calls tsc-watch.
-During development this will continuously compile the *.ts files and will either invoke esbuild or not, depending on the result of the compilation.
+During development this will continuously compile the `*.ts` files and will either invoke esbuild or not, depending on the result of the compilation.

 ### `Procfile.dev`: